 Oahu is not only known for its pristine beauty, but it also has some serious historical hot spots.
 You’ll get your fill of hidden rainforests and coral formations in the aqua waters.
 You’ll even get to look down into the Diamond Head volcano.
 Don’t worry, this extinct volcano won’t be spewing any lava your way.
 From cliffs to coastlines, this tour is beautiful.
-You’ll also get an informative dose of history as you soar over Pearl Harbor, the Arizona Memorial and the Battleship Missouri.
-Worth every moment!
+You’ll also get an informative dose of history as you soar over Pearl Harbor, the Arizona Memorial, and the Battleship Missouri.
+Doing an Oahu helicopter tour is worth every moment!

 Pros and Cons of a Helicopter Tour